This topic provides information about how to create geographic views from the Centreon MAP interface.

 - Click Edit to confirm the parameters.

 How resources are displayed

-When a resource (host, hostgroup or business activity) is positionned on a geographic view, it is displayed as a circle which color is defined using the following rules:
+When a resource (host, hostgroup or business activity) is positioned on a geographic view, it is displayed as a circle whose color is defined using the following rules:

 - Host: worst state between the host and its services.